 The digitised image is rinsed, saturated, drowned in colour before being blanketed in a collage of decorative stencils and architectural motifs.
-The final works are pigment prints to archival rag paper or premium semi gloss, printed by JCP Studios, then float mounted and framed in Tasmanian oak by Greg von Menge framers.
+The final works are pigment prints to archival rag paper or premium semi gloss, printed by JCP Fini then float mounted and framed in Tasmanian oak by Greg von Menge framers.
 See production images here.

 In 2018, Chris began work towards a new show, Conventicle.
 Exhibited at fortyfivedownstairs in May 2019 to enormous success, the show was described “an unorthodox assemblage of Renaissance and Victorian engravings blanketed in everyday detritus, modern ephemera and classical stencils”.